Possession of Drug Paraphernalia in Florida

-Drug possession is a serious offense in the state of Florida, as is the possession of drug paraphernalia.
+In Florida, possession of drug paraphernalia is considered a first-degree misdemeanor.
 Under Florida law, "paraphernalia" is defined as any equipment, product, item, or material intended for the processing, production, or use of a controlled substance.
-If you are charged with possession of drug paraphernalia, you could face up to 12 months in jail, probation, and a minimum fine of $1,000.

 Additionally, if you are placed on probation, you will most likely be ordered to submit to randomized drug testing and enroll in a court-approved drug evaluation program.

 Do not face paraphernalia charges on your own, contact Monroe & King, P.A.today for a free consultation with our Jacksonville drug paraphernalia lawyers by calling (904) 474-3115.

 The most common types of drug paraphernalia include: